Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-event-reference.md

 ```

 {% hint style="warning" %}
 The Analytics Custom VID is no longer included in the Identity event data payload.
-If needed, it may be retrieved from the [Analytics extension](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/987092ee0fd2699ae5898755cd72255802628107/using-mobile-extensions/adobe-analytics/analytics-api-reference/README.md#get-the-custom-visitor-identifier).
+If needed, it may be retrieved from the [Analytics extension](../../../using-mobile-extensions/adobe-analytics/analytics-api-reference.md#get-the-custom-visitor-identifier).
 {% endhint %}

 ### Configuration content request

 The Identity extension dispatches a new Configuration Content Request event when a privacy change is detected in the response that is received from the ECID Service.
 This event is handled by the Core extension, and the new privacy status is broadcasted to other extensions.

-For more details about this event, see the [Mobile Core](https://app.gitbook.com/@aep-sdks/s/docs/~/drafts/-LzsATEkeUMSPZRDl_O0/using-mobile-extensions/mobile-core) section.
+For more details about this event, see the [Mobile Core Configuration event reference](../configuration/configuration-event-reference) section.

 ### Analytics content request